Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 library(GreenExp) # If not loaded yet
-library(magrittr) # If not loaded yet (used for piping %>%) library (sf) #Need for most spatial operation
+library(magrittr) # If not loaded yet (used for piping %>%) library (sf) #Need for most spatial operation library (sfheaders) #for additional functions to work with sf package

 ```
 Please note that the examples based on this data serves as an illustration, and you may need to adapt the parameters and function usage to match your specific scenario.